Our aim is to seek value for money on all goods, works and services bought by the council.

 The unit ensures that all procurements comply with the council’s rules and national and European Law.
 We control and monitor all major contracts for the procurement of goods, works and services and we promote buying from organisations which provide local employment.

-The Local authorities in the Yorkshire & Humber Region have a combined external spend of some £4.5 billion per annum.
+The Local authorities in the Yorkshire and Humber Region have a combined external spend of some £4.5 billion per annum.
 The Region has a single strategic procurement strategy, under the leadership of YORprocure, which aims to ensure that we have best practice procurement across the Region, are delivering tangible benefits and are promoting collaborative working with colleagues and suppliers.

 Suppliers - Register Now!